Employee Tuition Grant

 Limitations are in effect regarding courses offered through “Online Campus”.
 Please note that courses noted with an “Online Campus” location are part of a new FDU initiative.
-These are separate from the web only courses FDU has always offered.
-All ETG recipients (employees, spouses and eligible dependents) that want to register for the “Online Campus” courses must register directly with Enrollment Services and cannot register until the day before the course begins (no exceptions).
-You can access the “Online Campus” courses on the drop-down box on WebAdvisor.
+These are separate from the web-only courses FDU has always offered.
+All ETG recipients (employees, spouses, and eligible dependents) that want to register for the “Online Campus” courses must register directly with Enrollment Services and cannot register until the day before the course begins (no exceptions).
+You can access the “Online Campus” courses on the drop-down box on Self-Service.
 For details concerning Online Campus courses, please contact Jessica Presco, Associate Director of Enrollment Services at 973-443-8618.

 Grants do not cover fees, including the $30.00 per credit ETG fee, food, lodging, books, travel, or any other charges not generally included as tuition.

-Regular part-time employees who work for 9, 10, 11, or 12 months per year after 90 calendar days of continuous employment and part-time faculty who teach a minimum of 3 credits per semester, are entitled to Employee Tuition Grant as described above for Regular Full-time employees; except that grants are limited to maximum of 9 credits per year beginning with Fall semester and ending with Summer sessions.
+Regular part-time employees who work for 9, 10, 11, or 12 months per year and part-time faculty who teach a minimum of 3 credits per semester, are entitled to Employee Tuition Grant as described above for Regular Full-time employees; except that grants are limited to a maximum of 9 credits per year beginning with Fall semester and ending with Summer sessions.
 The 9 credits may be utilized within the academic year you are teaching.
-Newly hired adjuncts are not subject to the 90 day employment rule for self.

 An employee, whose employment with Fairleigh Dickinson University terminates for any reason other than for retirement after the start of the semester in which the grant was awarded, will be able to keep the grant for the duration of that semester.
 If employment terminates prior to the start of the semester, the grant will be forfeited.